aurabx/harmony-agent/docs/USER_GUIDE.md

-# wg-agent User Guide
+# harmony-agent User Guide

 ## Introduction

-**wg-agent** is a cross-platform WireGuard network agent designed to manage WireGuard tunnels on behalf of Harmony.
+**harmony-agent** is a cross-platform WireGuard network agent designed to manage WireGuard tunnels on behalf of Harmony.
 It runs as a standalone daemon, isolating privileged network operations from the main application while providing a consistent API across Linux, Windows, macOS, Docker, and Kubernetes.

 ## Features